jrzaurin/infinitoml/_posts/2020-12-11-pytorch-widedeep_ii.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="5.-Conclusion">5.
-Conclusion<a class="anchor-link" href="#5.-Conclusion"> </a></h2><p>In this second post I tried to illustrate in detail the different functionalities of the <code>pytorch-widedeep</code> package, and how these can be used to customize each of the four potential components of the <code>WideDeep</code> model that can be built with <code>pytorch-widedeep</code>.
+<h2 id="6.-Conclusion">6.
+Conclusion<a class="anchor-link" href="#6.-Conclusion"> </a></h2><p>In this second post I tried to illustrate in detail the different functionalities of the <code>pytorch-widedeep</code> package, and how these can be used to customize each of the four potential components of the <code>WideDeep</code> model that can be built with <code>pytorch-widedeep</code>.
 I have also describe the warm-up routines that can be used to "warm-up" each individual component before the joined training and finally, how custom models, "external" to <code>pytorch-widedeep</code> can be used in combination with the package.</p>
 <p>However, this is not the end of the journey.
 As you will have seen, there is an "<em>imbalance in the <code>pytorch-widedeep</code> force</em>", in the sense that while fully pre-trained models are incorporated for the <code>deepimage</code> component, this is not the case for the <code>deeptext</code> component, where only pre-trained word embeddings are considered.
 Of course, as illusttrated in Section 4, you could build your own pre-trained <code>deeptext</code> component and pass it to the <code>WideDeep</code> constructor class, but eventually, I want to allow that option within the package.</p>
 <p>This means that eventually I will need to integrate the library with some of the pre-trained Language models available or simply code a custom version for <code>pytorch-widedeep</code>.</p>
 <p>One the other hand, if there is one Deep Learning for Tabular data implementation that is becoming more and more popular is <a href="">TabNet</a>.
 There is already a fantastic <a href="https://github.com/dreamquark-ai/tabnet"><code>Pytorch</code> implementation</a> which I highly recommend.
 I believe I could adapt that implementation to <code>pytorch-widedeep</code> and offer it as a deep component or on its own, like any other model component.</p>
 <p>I am pretty sure I will think of a few more things along the way.</p>
 <p>If you made it this far, thanks for reading!
 And if you use the package, let me know your thoughts!</p>
+<h4 id="References">References<a class="anchor-link" href="#References"> </a></h4><p>[1] Tsung-Yi Lin, Priya Goyal, Ross Girshick, et al., 2018: Focal Loss for Dense Object Detection. <a href="https://arxiv.org/pdf/1708.02002.pdf">arXiv:1708.02002v2</a></p>
-<h4 id="References">References<a class="anchor-link" href="#References"> </a></h4><p>[1] Universal Language Model Fine-tuning for Text Classification.
+<p>[2] Universal Language Model Fine-tuning for Text Classification.
 Jeremy Howard, Sebastian Ruder, 2018 <a href="https://arxiv.org/abs/1801.06146">arXiv:1801.06146v5</a></p>
-<p>[2] Using millions of emoji occurrences to learn any-domain representations for detecting sentiment, emotion and sarcasm.
+<p>[3] Using millions of emoji occurrences to learn any-domain representations for detecting sentiment, emotion and sarcasm.
 Bjarke Felbo, Alan Mislove, Anders Søgaard, et al., 2017. <a href="https://arxiv.org/abs/1708.00524">arXiv:1708.00524</a></p>

 </div>
 </div>